Tejaswani2205/teksystems_puppet/README.md

+DevOps project:

+Procedure to accomplish the given project is as follows:

-created a VPC with cidr 10.0.0.0/20 (4096 IP address) created a security group with following ports
+Created a VPC with CIDR 10.0.0.0/20 (4096 IP addresses) Created a security group with following ports
 ```
 SSH 22
 HTTP 80